-Cowpea, also known as black-eyed pea that goes with a botanical name Vigna unguiculata is a versatile legume packed with an impressive nutrient profile.
+Cowpea, also known as black-eyed pea that goes with the botanical name Vigna unguiculata is a versatile legume packed with an impressive nutrient profile.
 It is also known as southern pea, cow gram, Macassar bean, niebe, crowder pea and in the Indian subcontinent as chawli or lobia in Hindi, bobbarlu or alachandalu in Telugu, alasande in Kannada, karamani payir in Tamil, vanpayar in Malayalam and barbate in Bengali.
-It is an annual herbaceous legume that belongs to the Fabaceae family, which is cultivated widely in the dry regions across Africa and Asia.
+It is an annual herbaceous legume that belongs to the Fabaceae family, which is cultivated widely in dry regions across Africa and Asia.

-Cowpea is an oval-shaped bean, pale in colour and has a distinct large black, brown or red spot that looks like an eye.
+A cowpea is an oval-shaped bean, pale in colour and has a distinct large black, brown or red spot that looks like an eye.
 Possessing a strong nutty, earthy flavour and rich creamy taste, it is used to make classic lobia chawal in Punjabi households and also served as gravies, soup and salad.
 The plethora of nutrients present in cowpeas are vital for the normal functioning of the body and may uplift overall well-being.

 Also Read: Soya Bean: 5 Splendid Health Benefits Of This Protein-Rich Legume